P7XCKD/NF/Notes Factory/sem 3/MPMC/xp/hard/mpmc xp 1 hard.md

 **Aim:** Transfer data between registers.

 **4. Register Indirect Addressing Mode**
-**Aim:** Access memory using the SI register.
+**Aim:** Access memory using SI register.

 **5. Indexed Addressing Mode**
 **Aim:** Access array elements using an index.

 ### Conclusion

-Thus, we studied 8086 assembly language programming, DOS function `INT 21H`, and different addressing modes through simulation.
+Thus we studied assembly language programming format and tools.
+As well DOS function INT21h.
+And simulated a few instructions.

-### Lab Outcomes
+### Lab Outcome:

-1. Execute 8086 programs using arithmetic and logical instructions.
+1. Execute assembly language programs on microprocessor using arithmetic and logical instructions of 8086 microprocessors

-2. Execute 8086 programs using loop instructions.
+2. Execute assembly language programs using loop instructions of 8086 microprocessors.

-3. Understand addressing modes of the 8051.
+3. Execute the selected instructions to understand addressing modes of 8051.

-4. Implement C programs using the 8051 instruction set.
+4. Implement C language programs using instruction set of 8051.

-5. Implement C programs for interfacing devices with 8051.
+5. Implement C language programs for interfacing different devices with 8051.